 Thomas Springer McKnight was born on Jan.
 17, 1898 in Jefferson Township, Fayette County, PA, the son of Henry and Martha (Nutt) McKnight.

-Thomas married Margaret Mae McCune (1894-1973).
+Thomas married Margaret Mae McCune (June 21, 1894-1973), the daughter of Thomas W. and Rebecca (Brewer) McCune and a native of Brownsville Township.
 The bride was five years older than the groom.

 The McKnights had four children -- Beatrice Rebecca Newhouse, Thomas Springer McKnight Jr., Mary Elizabeth Kinsell and David McKnight.

 He was of medium height and build, with dark eyes and dark hair.
 In September 1918, when he was required at the age of 20 to register for the military draft during World War I, he disclosed that he was employed by Mrs. W.L.
 Wood as a machinist in Fayette City, Fayette County.
 He also told the registration officer that Margaret was his next of kin and that they boarded in Fayette City with Fred Johnson.

 The family resided lived in Brownsville (1917), Fayette City (1918), Grindstone (1922, 1938) and Adah, Fayette County (1970s).

 The young family is seen at right, with daughter Beatrice sitting on Thomas' lap, circa 1920.

 When the federal census was enumerated in 1920, Thomas, Maggie and Beatrice made their residence together on Linn Road in Redstone Township, Fayette County.
 His occupation was listed as "machinist - coal mine."